pchemguy/spec-kit/templates/capabilities/capabilities.md

 - usability, access, launch, delivery, environment, and runtime concerns;
 - structural completeness expectations implied by the target scope.

+The LLM MUST NOT:

+- allow solution forms, technologies, or delivery contexts to subsume core user intent;
+- collapse distinct capabilities due to shared implementation;
+- include internal mechanisms unless they directly affect user-visible behavior or experience;
+- include implementation plans, validation scenarios, or task-level detail.

 ---

 #### Boundary and Cohesion Rules

 Capability boundaries are determined by grouping or splitting capability candidates into cohesive, user-recognizable capability areas.

-The LLM MUST determine capability boundaries using the following evaluation factors:

-1. user-recognizable intent;
-2. user mental model;
-3. user-facing experience;
-4. domain cohesion;
-5. access, environment, or runtime distinctions;
-6. coverage clarity.

 For each proposed capability, the LLM MUST ask:

 > Would a typical target user reasonably expect the included behaviors to belong together as one recognizable capability area?

-The LLM MUST evaluate whether the proposed capability differs materially from adjacent or related capabilities in:
+The LLM MUST evaluate capability boundaries using the following factors:

-- user intent;
-- user mental model;
-- access or discoverability;
-- interaction frequency;
-- required expertise;
-- environment or runtime context;
-- baseline versus advanced use.
+1. **User-recognizable intent** — whether the included behaviors serve the same user purpose.
+2. **User mental model** — whether users would naturally categorize the behaviors together.
+3. **User-facing experience** — whether behaviors are used or experienced as part of the same activity.
+4. **Access and discoverability** — whether behaviors are accessed, discovered, or invoked in materially different ways.
+5. **Environment or runtime context** — whether behaviors imply materially different access, launch, delivery, or runtime expectations.
+6. **Usage profile** — whether behaviors differ materially in interaction frequency, required expertise, or baseline-versus-advanced use.
+7. **Coverage clarity** — whether grouping improves or obscures understanding of the target scope.

-The LLM SHOULD split a capability when grouping would:
+The LLM SHOULD split a candidate capability when it:

-- obscure materially different user intents or experiences;
+- combines materially different user intents, mental models, or usage experiences;
-- combine materially different access, environment, or runtime expectations;
+- combines materially different access, environment, or runtime expectations;
-- merge behaviors understood through different user mental models;
-- hide meaningful extensions of use behind baseline functionality;
+- obscures meaningful extensions of use behind baseline functionality;
+- lacks clear user-recognizable cohesion;
-- create vague or weakly cohesive umbrella capabilities.
+- forms a vague or overly broad umbrella capability.

-The LLM SHOULD group capability candidates when grouping would:
+The LLM SHOULD group multiple capability candidates into a single capability when the resulting capability would:

 - preserve one coherent user-recognizable purpose;
 - reflect one broader user intent;
 - align with natural user interaction and discoverability patterns;
 - avoid artificial fragmentation;
 - avoid mirroring implementation structure instead of user value.

+The capability set MUST NOT:

+- group capabilities when doing so would obscure distinct user intent, experience, access patterns, or environment distinctions;
+- split capabilities when doing so would produce low-value, artificial, or overly narrow fragments.

 Capability boundaries MUST be determined primarily by: